 Special thanks to all of our listeners, supporters, sponsors, featured publishers, writers, translators, and events team: sound editor, Rupert Such; BookBlast® Podcast theme-tune composer, Edward Campbell; Tech Director Ben Fiagbe; reviewer Henrietta Foster; interviewer Lucy Popescu; and social media intern, Rachel Goldblatt, for their commitment, expertise and enthusiasm.

-♥ We regularly create podcasts, attracting readers to discover new titles by popular storytellers.
+♥ We create podcasts for curious readers wanting to discover new books by storytellers from across the globe.
 To receive the latest episode and related news by email